50 Best Historical Fiction Books of All Time

 The Paris Wife by Paula McLain

 This New York Times bestseller chronicles the love affair between Ernest Hemingway and his first wife, Hadley Richardson, and is told from the latter’s perspective.
 After a whirlwind courtship and engagement in Chicago, the two set sail for Paris in the 1920s.
 However, as the Jazz Age heats up and Ernest pours himself into his work, their relationship goes through its ups and downs.
 A tale of love, betrayal, and romance, The Paris Wife is as fresh and relevant as ever.
-Don’t miss these 12 Ernest Hemingway quotes that will inspire you to live boldly.

 The Poisonwood Bible by Barbara Kingsolver